Byron/gitoxide/tasks.md

   * [ ] support for multi-threading
   * [x] choice of algorithm in pack-verify
   * [ ] use pack streaming in pack-verify by default
+  * [ ] set some unit tests cases to use the streaming algorithm
 * **plumbing - explode pack**
   * [ ] write loose object
   * [ ] single threaded